LeCadavrExquis/Dokumed/PROJECT_app.md

 - Tag-based organization
 - Statistics and insights
 - Data export and backup
+  - Export selected medical records, associated measurements (grouped by description into separate CSVs), and attached files into a single ZIP archive.

 ## Architecture
 The app follows the MVVM (Model-View-ViewModel) architecture pattern with repository abstractions: